system76/docs/content/Minecraft-Server-Hosting.md

 > ***NOTE:** If you are using a world without a world boarder or pre-generation then this setting is critical.

 #### `use-faster-eigencraft-redstone`
-Eigencraft Redstone is a redstone implitation that takes out a lot of the reduentent logic from
+Eigencraft Redstone is a redstone implitation that takes out a lot of the reduentent logic and greatly impacts the effect.
+It can boost redstone performance by %1000 and does not break about %95 to %99 of the vinilla device.

 Default: `false`
 Optimized: `true`
-Impact: Heavy

-➫ This setting reduces redundant redstone updates by as much as 95% without breaking vanilla devices.
-Empirical testing shows a speedup by as much as 10x!

-Note: If you use a plugin to change redstone algorithms, consider replacing them with this option as plugins tend to break redstone behavior.

-armor-stands-tick
-Def: true
-Opt: false
-Impact: Minor
+> ***NOTE**: If you are using a diffrent redstone algorithm do not change this setting, it will break or crash minecraft.

+#### `armor-stands-tick`
-➫ Some items are viewed as entities (require ticking) since they interact with the world.
-Unticked armor stands will not get pushed by water (do you care?)
+Some entities require ticking since they are interactive.
+Unticked armor stands will not get pushed by water, if you plan to use a contraption that uses this leave it set to true.
+This has minor to major performance improvement.

+Default: `true`
+Optimized: `false`

-Note: Paper also offsets item frame ticking instead of ticking all frames at once.
-This is not configurable, just enjoy the TPS savings with no gameplay impact.
+> ***Note:** Paper offests item frame ticking instead of doing them all at once to prevent lag spikes.
+This helps with people with map rooms or people who use them as wallpaper or custom paintings.

-per-player-mob-spawns
-Def: false
-Opt: true
-Impact: Minor
+#### `per-player-mob-spawns`

-➫ This implements singleplayer spawning behavior instead of Bukkit's random algorithms.
-This prevents the actions of others (i.e. Massive farms) from impacting the server's spawn rates.
+Changing this will switch the spawning behavior from Bukkit's random algorithm to sigleplayer's spawning behavior.
+This will prevent things like massive farms from effecting the whole server's spawn rate.

-Note: If you lowered spawn-limits in Bukkit and notice shortages of animals and monsters, consider bumping those back up until you find a happy place.

-alt-item-despawn-rate
-Def: false
-Opt: true
-Impact: Medium

-➫ Remove certain item drops faster (or slower) than the item-despawn-rate set in Spigot.
-This lets you avoid ticking massive piles of garbage.
+Default: `false`
+Optimized: `true`

+#### `alt-item-despawn-rate`
+This enables items to have diffrent despawn rates that you can set.
+Some items do not need to be around do long when they are common.

+Default: `false`
+Optimized: `true`

 Example of despawning cobblestone and netherrack in 15 seconds:
 Code (Text):